ryohare/kringlecon-2020/9-arping-around/README.md

 ```
 ### DNS Response
-The ARP and UDP portions of the packets where pretty stright forward to pull from the incoming packet and populate.
+The ARP and UDP portions of the packets where pretty straight forward to pull from the incoming packet and populate.
 The DNS response for the most part was just copied from the initial request, the only section being added is the answer field via a `DNSRR`.
-In this case, the response will want to respond with and `A` record and the `rdata` set to the attacker legimitate IP address.
+In this case, the response will want to respond with and `A` record and the `rdata` set to the attacker legitimate IP address.
 Fun fact, if you pass `type="CNAME"` rather than `A`, the [challenge crashes](https://github.com/CounterHack/HolidayHack2020/issues/34).
 ```
 ###[ DNS ]###
            id        = 0